transparency-dev/witness-network/docs/proposal.md

 The maintainers *try* to verify that origin lines are reasonable.
 Mistakes that someone is unhappy about ("hey - that's my namespace") will surely happen eventually.
-However, as long as there are no origin-line collisions for real logs the issue is quite insignificant (origin lines just need to be unique).
+However, as long as there are no origin-line collisions for real logs the issue is quite insignificant.
+Origin lines just need to be unique.

 ### Why is the list of logs not transparency logged?